besarrrr/Horiseon/README.md

 # Horiseon Project

-The specific task is to take existing code used by Horiseon Marketing Agency and make it more accesible.
-Accessibility is important and has increasingly become an important consideration for business.
-The aim is to make the webpage moore accesible for people with disabilities, ensure that people with socio-economic restrictions have access, and optimized code for search engines by urefactoring the HTML and CSS.
+The task is to take existing code used by Horiseon Marketing Agency and make it more accessible.
+Accessibility is important and has increasingly become an important consideration for businesses.
+This is because when a web page is accessible it ensures that all potential users, including people with disabilities, are provided with a good user experience and that everyone is able to easily access all necessary information.
+Thus, the specific aim is to make the webpage more accessible for people with disabilities, ensure that people with socio-economic restrictions have equitable access, and optimize code for search engines by refactoring the HTML and CSS.
+Additionally, when working with the existing code I will also clean up and leave the code better than I found it and fix any errors that may exist.

 ## Acceptance Criteria